 I always get nervous when I first check out a BBQ restaurant.
 My last restaurant venture was a BBQ restaurant in the Washington, D.C. area, so I have fairly strong ideas of what BBQ is – and what it is not.
 My two pitmaster awards make me even more annoyingly opinionated.
 Like many regional foods, everyone has his or her own interpretation of BBQ: North Carolina.
 South Carolina.
 Memphis.
 Texas.
 Kansas City.
 Even Mongolian!
 So you can't be too sure what to expect when you venture into a BBQ place for the first time.

-In a word, I loved it!
-Fat Daddy’s couldn’t be more “down home,” with cute signs all over the place, red checkered tablecloths, and the smell of smoldering hickory pervading the inside AND the outside.
+Fat Daddy's couldn't be more “down home,” with cute signs all over the place, red checkered tablecloths, and the smell of smoldering hickory pervading the inside AND the outside.
 On our first visit we got the beef brisket sandwich and the pulled pork sandwich.
 They call the pork North Carolina style, but I tasted a perfectly balanced hybrid of NC and Memphis style.
 Take a look at the gallery to see this sandwich.
 The brisket was perfectly tender but not soggy.
 The spice mix was great, but not so strong that it disguised the taste of the meat.
 And with a nod to true BBQ lovers, there were a few burnt ends thrown in just for fun.

 Texture.
 Taste.
 Spice.
 It was all there.
 All served on a proper soft roll.

-Of course, I couldn’t check out Fat Daddy’s without tasting the ribs.
-It’s difficult to get a tantalizing char (we call it “bark”) on the outside and still keep the rib meat moist and almost “fallin’ off the bone.”
+Of course, I couldn't check out Fat Daddy's without tasting the ribs.
+It's difficult to get a tantalizing char (we call it “bark”) and still keep the rib meat moist and almost “fallin' off the bone.”
 Owners Jeff and Brenda Frey managed to accomplish both those things perfectly.
 The firm “pull” of the bark combined with the tender, flavorful meat was truly delightful.

 See the gallery for pics of some of the goodies, then go check for yourself.
 I gave you a link to the menu below.
 They also sell meat by the pound so you can schlep it back to the beach and DIY.